SaschaMajewsky/bitcoin-data-twitter-bot/README.md

 ## Getting Started

-It is required to follow the instructions of /resource/api_keys_example and insert your Twitter Developer Account API keys there.
-Also rename the file to api_keys.txt and save it at the same directory.
+It is required to follow the instructions of /resources/api_keys_example.txt and insert your Twitter Developer Account API keys there.
+Then rename the file to api_keys.txt and save it at the same directory.

 To get the bot running start the tweet_scheduler.py or a binary file that might be released later on.
 From there on the bot is running on its own and checks every day at 12:00 if the halving has came a % closer and will tweet this out.